Skip to content

 Server-Side: ErrorCode

-ErrorCode is a 40-variant enum that arrives inside events.
-The server sends these as SCREAMING_SNAKE_CASE strings (e.g., "ROOM_NOT_FOUND").
+ErrorCode is a 53-variant enum that arrives inside events.
+Server 0.7 emits 47 variants; six compatibility variants remain decodable for older servers.
+The wire uses SCREAMING_SNAKE_CASE strings (e.g., "ROOM_NOT_FOUND").

 Rust